Cawston Grange Primary School

 Taking Care (Protective Behaviours)

-All children have a unit of work called ‘Taking Care’ in Autumn Two.
+All children have a unit of work called ‘Taking Care’ which will be completed in the first week of Autumn Two.
 The Taking Care scheme aims to improve the safety and well-being of children in Warwickshire by teaching them to keep themselves safer in a variety of situations.

 Protective Behaviours (PB’s) is a safety awareness and resilience building programme which helps children and adults to recognise any situation where they feel worried or unsafe, such as feeling stressed, bullied or threatened and explores practical ways to keep safe.
 Protective Behaviours also looks at identifying support networks for times when we need someone to listen and help.